KjellKod/g3sinks/README.md

    // The call is asynchronously executed on your custom sink. const int k10MBInBytes = 10 * 1024 * 1024;
    std::future<void> received = sinkHandle->call(&LogRotate::setMaxLogSize, k10MBInBytes);
+   // received.get(); // required when passing non-static strings to a non-"NoJn" version of a method

    // Run the main part of the application.
 This can be anything of course, in this example
    // we'll call it "RunApplication".
 Once this call exits we are in shutdown mode